 NASHVILLE MOTORCYCLE ACCIDENT LAWYERS

-Nashville, Tennessee motorcycle accidents and trucking accidents are common both on the interstates and on local city streets.
+Nashville, Tennessee motorcycle accidents, and trucking accidents are common both on the interstates and on local city streets.
 Nashville is right in the middle of one of the most traveled trucking corridors in the country.
 Many travelers and truckers from the north travel the corridor from Nashville to Birmingham to south Alabama or into Florida, or the Nashville or Chattanooga route through Atlanta to the coast.
-Busy interstates in Nashville and Atlanta process hundreds of thousands of vehicles per day, and see numerous trucking, automobile and motorcycle accidents each day.
-The interstates are some of the busiest interstates in the country, and processes more than 250,000 vehicles each day.
-Many of these motorcycle, trucking, tractor trailer and semi accidents are caused by weather conditions, distracted drivers, speeding drivers, drunk drivers, fatigued drivers and aggressive drivers.
+Busy interstates in Nashville and Atlanta process hundreds of thousands of vehicles per day and see numerous trucking, automobile, and motorcycle accidents each day.
+The interstates are some of the busiest interstates in the country and process more than 250,000 vehicles each day.
+Many of these motorcycles, trucking, tractor trailer and semi accidents are caused by weather conditions, distracted drivers, speeding drivers, drunk drivers, fatigued drivers and aggressive drivers.
 Many of the motorcycle accidents cause significant injuries or deaths.

 Causes of Motorcycle Accidents in Nashville

 Thousands are injured each year in motorcycle accidents in Tennessee.
 There are various causes of a Nashville motorcycle crash including:

 - Driver fatigue: Those with disrupted sleep and those that drive commercially for a living are at a higher risk of suffering from driver fatigue.
 According to the Centers for Disease Control and Prevention, sleep deprivation has an effect on driving similar to impaired driving.
 Slow reaction time, ability to make sound decisions and falling asleep behind the wheel are signs of sleep-deprived driving.